awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 }
 ```

-You can modify the previous command as follows to cancel the specified Spot Fleet request without terminating the instances:
+You can modify the previous command as follows to cancel the specified Spot Fleet request without terminating the instances\.

 ```
-aws ec2 cancel-spot-fleet-requests --spot-fleet-request-ids sfr-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE --no-terminate-instances
+aws ec2 cancel-spot-fleet-requests \
+    --spot-fleet-request-ids sfr-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE \
+    --no-terminate-instances
 ```

 The following is example output: